 The Lodge provides elegant accommodation together with a delicious award winning breakfast (Marilyn’s porridge is legendary).

-All our bedrooms are en-suite and fitted to a high standard
+All our bedrooms have an en-suite and are fitted out to a high standard

 Come in and experience a wonderful Irish welcome.